chaos46692/carl-tracy.com/content/media/books-23.md

 This is a series of loosely connected books set in a

 ### The Long Way to a Small, Angry Planet
+The first book in the Wayfarer series, it follows a rag tag crew of the Wayfarer as they work their way around the galaxy.
+Chambers' books always have a refreshing view on gender, culture and sexuality as well as an overall optimistic view of the future.

 ### A Closed and Common Orbit
 ### Record of a Spaceborn Few
 ### The Galaxy, and the Ground Within